webplatform/docs/guides/the_html_head/index.md

 </body>
 </html></syntaxhighlight>

-If you open this document in a browser you'll not see anything in the <code>body</code> of the document, however, if you put this document online and search engines index it, the description will be displayed as the text below the link in search engine results, as shown in Figure 2.
+If you open this document in a browser you'll not see anything in the <code>body</code> of the document; however, if you put the document online and search engines index it, the description will be displayed as the text below the link in search engine results, as shown in Figure 2.

 [[Image:head-fih.gif|descriptions showing in a search engine results page]]